 In the 80s and 90s, he returns regularly in Orient and Far East, especially in Angkor and Huang Shan, but he also follows the rapid and considerable change of China, a country he has been looking at for thirty years.

 In 2011 Marc Riboud makes a dation in payment of 192 original prints made between 1953 and 1977 to the National Museum of Modern Art (Centre Georges Pompidou), Paris.
 His work has been distinguished by prestigious awards and is exhibited in museums and galleries in Paris, New York, Shanghai, Tokyo, etc.

 Marc Riboud passed away in Paris, at 93 years old, on August 30th 2016.
-The core of his archives will be donated to the National Museum of Asian Arts – Guimet, Paris.
+The core of his archives has been donated to the National Museum of Asian Arts – Guimet, Paris.